AD Architecture

 X. Implementation Status

 Phases 1–3 (scalar graph AD, tensor primitives, backend compilation) are implemented and tested.
+Eager reverse mode, eager JVP, functional eager grad/vjp/jvp, and per-recorded-graph eager linearization caching are implemented on the same primitive rule set.
 Current work focuses on:

 • Logical-DAG-aware checkpoint scheduling